Cash-strapped airlines resist mounting coronavirus refund claims

 The European Commission has rejected industry calls to relax the requirement in EU regulations to refund cancellations within a week, but airlines say they are unable to comply.

-“Faced with a cashflow catastrophe, many airlines can only offer vouchers in lieu of immediate cash refunds for canceled flights,” industry association Airlines for Europe (A4E) said.
+“Faced with a cashflow catastrophe, many airlines can only offer vouchers in lieu of immediate cash refunds for cancelled flights,” industry association Airlines for Europe (A4E) said.

-A prolonged shutdown would make about 3.5 billion euros of Lufthansa (LHAG.DE) revenue eligible for refund in the second quarter, Citi estimates - ahead of the 3 billion euros at IAG (ICAG.L) or Air France-KLM, 770 million euros at easyJet (EZJ.L) and 760 million at Ryanair (RYA.I).
+A prolonged shutdown would make about 3.5 billion euros of Lufthansa revenue eligible for refund in the second quarter, Citi estimates - ahead of the 3 billion euros at IAG or Air France-KLM, 770 million euros at easyJet and 760 million at Ryanair.

 “Basically, we are trying to push as many vouchers as possible, and not allow for cancellations just to be refunded immediately,” Lufthansa’s finance chief Ulrik Svensson told investors last week.